Blog Post - Alimony and Spousal Support in Ohio: What You Need to Know

 The Process for Requesting a Modification

 If you believe there has been a substantial change in circumstances and your decree allows for modification, you cannot simply change the payment amount yourself.
-You must formally request a modification from the court that issued the original order.
-This typically involves:

 Any modification typically only applies from the date the motion was filed, not retroactively to when the change in circumstances actually occurred.
 Therefore, it’s important to act promptly if you believe a modification is necessary.